 That’s all well and good if you can find any at that particular time of year.
-For most of us, the best option is to start from dry bulbs bought now.
+For most of us, the best option is to start with dry bulbs bought now.

 The key thing here is that the longer that the snowdrops are out of the soil, the harder it becomes to get them growing again.

 Snowdrop- Galanthus S 'Arnott'

 So my advice is to waste no time and plant them as soon as you can!